Salazar34/Salazar34/README.md

 - 🖥️ See my portfolio at [salboh.xyz](http://salboh.xyz)
 - ✉️ You can contact me at [salamatteojob@gmail.com](mailto:salamatteojob@gmail.com)
 - 🚀 I'm currently working on [True Bot](http://truebot.ml)
-- 🧠 I'm learning C#
+- 🧠 I'm currently learning Web Dev & Software Engineering
 - 🤝 I'm open to collaborating on everything that could be interesting
-- ⚡ I love cars and trucks
+- ⚡ I love cars and MTB

 ### Skills